psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - supersession status.

 A link is a pointer, not proof that a model has read the linked material.

+An AI must not claim to have verified a source that was not actually available.

 > Portable context without provenance can become portable fiction.